Can you view it in web, please?

 I now hand over the high-fidelity, iterated versions to software developers.
 This includes adding error message pages, border case scenarios, transferring vectors, etc.

-How can we simplify these messy ones?
+How can we simplify these messy ones to help better identification of missed SLA goals?

 This is how it has been so far.
 So how can we simplify this messy spreadsheet?